How to complain about your landlord in the UK

 Your landlord has ignored three emails about the boiler.
 Or they turned up unannounced again.
 Or they're threatening to evict you two weeks after you raised a repair issue.
 Whatever the specific problem, you have options, and more of them than most tenants realise.

 This guide covers every route available to you: starting a paper trail, escalating to your local council, filing with the Housing Ombudsman, taking a claim to tribunal, and pursuing financial compensation where the law allows it.
-The Renters' Rights Act 2026 added real teeth to enforcement, with enhanced penalties for serious breaches (GOV.UK, 2026).
+The Renters' Rights Act 2025 added real teeth to enforcement, with enhanced penalties for serious breaches.
 That changes how seriously your complaints get treated.

-Knowing how to complain about your landlord in the UK is less about confrontation and more about process.
+Complaining about your landlord is less about confrontation and more about process.
 Follow the right steps in the right order, keep evidence, and the system generally works in your favour.

 Before you involve anyone else, put your complaint in writing.
-This is not just good manners.
-It creates a timestamped record that every subsequent authority, from your local council to a tribunal, will want to see.
+A written complaint creates a timestamped record that every authority you might involve next, from your local council to a tribunal, will want to see.

-Send an email or letter that does three things: describes the problem specifically, states what you want done about it, and sets a clear deadline.
-Ten to fourteen days is reasonable for most repair issues.
-Something like: "The boiler has not produced hot water since 14 March.
+Send an email or letter that describes the problem specifically, states what you want done about it, and sets a clear deadline.
+10 to 14 days is reasonable for most repair issues.
+For example, "The boiler has not produced hot water since 14 March.
 Please arrange a repair within 14 days of this letter."

 Do not rely on verbal conversations.
 A WhatsApp message is better than a phone call.
 An email is better than a WhatsApp message.
-If you have been communicating verbally up to now, start a written summary: "Following our conversation on Tuesday, I am confirming that I raised the following issue."
+If you have been communicating verbally up to now, start a written summary.
+For example, "Following our conversation on Tuesday, I am confirming that I raised the following issue."

-Shelter England recommends this approach and provides template letters for tenants who are not sure where to start (Shelter England, 2026).
-Templates matter because the wording signals to your landlord that you know your rights.
+A template helps here, because the wording signals to your landlord that you know your rights.
 A vague complaint is easier to ignore than one that cites the Landlord and Tenant Act 1985 and names a specific obligation.

 If your landlord responds and commits to a fix, document that too.
 If they miss the deadline, you have a clear paper trail showing you gave them a fair chance.
 That trail becomes your evidence.